Indian coal allocation scam: Second CAG charge: "windfall gains to the allocatees were

 Source: CAG Final Report, p.
 31.

-Thes are large coal volumes compared to India's annual production and represent many decades of the actual coal needs of the captive firms.
+These are large coal volumes compared to India's annual production and represent many decades of the actual coal needs of the captive firms.
 The headline number of ₹1856 billion is the gain that would accrue to captive firms over these decades, and there is no attempt to derive a Present value of the gain.
 However, considering inflation rate equalling discount rate, the gain calculated reflects the nearly accurate value.

 Manmohan Singh's Rebuttal in Parliament

 Overview

 West Bengal, Chhattisgarh, Jharkhand, Orissa and Rajasthan that were ruled by opposition parties, were strongly opposed to a switch over to the process of competitive bidding as they felt that it would increase the cost of coal, adversely impact value addition and development of industries in their areas and would dilute their prerogative in the selection of lessees.

 The CAG, Singh argued, had simply ignored the practical realities of policy implementation in their accusation that the Government did not move fast enough in transitioning to competitive bidding.